 Check out TerraCycle's other Brigades for recycling hard-to-discard items, including drink pouches and energy-bar wrappers, at www.terracycle.net.
 For questions, send an email to firstname.lastname@example.org or call 609-393-4252 ext.
 36.

-Although 50% of all U.S. mail is discarded, unopened, 60 million trees and 28 billion gallons of water were used to produce U.S. mail for just one year.
+We all hate junk mail.
+You see how much is "recycled" at the post office itself.
+Seems to me more every day.
+More than 50% of all U.S. mail is junked, unopened, 60 million trees and 28 billion gallons of water were used to produce U.S. mail for just one year.
 And habitat loss is a major cause for plant and animal extinction.
 Here are practical steps to reduce both personal and business junk mail http://www.globalstewards.org/junkmail.htm which will save trees and preserve our forests.

 Energy use is of interest for everyone--or should be Here is “A Guide to Global Internet Energy Usage” - https://www.energyhelpline.